Partial Feedback Online Learning: Proof of Learnability with Randomized Learners

-via plugging the above condition into Inequality~(\ref{eq:3}).
-This is guaranteed by Lemma~\ref{lemma:mrpflbound}.
+via plugging these two inequalities into Inequality~(\ref{eq:3}).
+The inequalities are guaranteed by Lemma~\ref{lemma:mrpflbound}.
 Then it only remains to prove

 for some constant $C>0$.
 The proof for this is identical to that for Lemma~13 in \cite{onlinelearningsetvaluefeedback}, by leveraging the property of MSP.
-So far, we complete the proof for the upperbound.
+So far, we complete the proof for the upper bound.

-Next, we prove the lowerbound.
+Next, we prove the lower bound.
 It suffices to show that for each of the $\gamma \in (0,1]$, there exists an adversary that can lead to a regret of $\gamma {\rm PMS}_{(T,\gamma)} ( \tilde{\H})$.
 If this is proved, the regret is higher than the maximum regret amongst these adversaries, i.e.,